Board of Trustees

 Victoria Fafalios is General Manager for Samaritan’s Purse.
 Her role is focussed on day to day management at SP: developing and leading staff, systems, policies, processes and supporting the Executive Director.
 In addition, she is also the Company Secretary for Samaritan’s Purse.
 Previous to taking on her role as General Manager, Victoria was the Head of Human Resources.
 Victoria qualified as a chartered accountant with BDO Stoy Hayward, from where she joined the team at Premier Christian Radio.
 There she held the board position of Director of Finance and Administration as well as Company Secretary to CCP, publisher of Christianity and Youthwork magazine.

-Ian Macleod is now the Head of UK Disaster Response which is a new ministry area that started after the Somerset Levels flooding in 2014.
-It combines the BGEA Rapid Response Team of volunteer chaplains with a Samaritans Purse Disaster Assistance Response.
+Ian Macleod is now the Head of UK Disaster Relief which is a new ministry area that started after the Somerset Levels flooding in 2014.
+It combines the BGEA Rapid Response Team of volunteer chaplains with a Samaritans Purse Disaster Assistance Relief.
 Ian joined Samaritans Purse in July 2004 from Cadbury Trebor Bassett, where he held various Senior Management roles in Logistics and Distribution.

 Simon Herbert – Director of Finance

 Simon Herbert joined Samaritan’s Purse in July 2016 after more than decade with a large UK multi-national.
 Simon is a Chartered Accountant and is responsible for the operational Financial Management of the organisation as well as longer term strategy.
 Simon has previously served with another Christian NGO, spending six years in Mozambique and five years in the USA.